ArturoDent/jump-and-select/README.md

 * 0.0.2 &emsp;  Change behavior of go to previous character, put cursor before the character.

-* 0.0.3 &emsp;  Added setting to restrict movement/selection to current line or full document.
+* 0.0.41 &emsp;  Added setting to restrict movement/selection to current line or full document.
 &emsp;&emsp; &emsp; Added setting to move/select before or after the chosen character.

-* 0.0.4 &emsp;  Separated settings to put cursor before/after the chosen character for both forward/backward.
+&emsp;&emsp; &emsp; Separated settings to put cursor before/after the chosen character for both forward/backward.
 &emsp;&emsp; &emsp; Added support for keybindings and all args therein.
 &emsp;&emsp; &emsp; Added support for regular expressions in keybindings and macros.
 &emsp;&emsp; &emsp; Renamed to `restrictSearch` setting and `args` option.